Foods That Last a Long Time, 25 Years or More

 While not every cheese is suitable for long-term storage, those that will last for decades if kept in the right conditions.

-Parmesan cheese is the greatest choice because it contains very little water.
-Many hard cheeses are available; however, consider how you should keep them before purchasing them in large quantities.
-If you must place them in the refrigerator, their shelf life will be short.
+Parmesan cheese is the best choice because it contains very little water.
+Many hard cheeses are available; however, consider how you should store them before purchasing them in large quantities.
+If you must store them in the refrigerator, their shelf life will be short.

 10. Wheat Lasts For 1-25 Years

-You will have no trouble purchasing wheat in bulk for a reasonable price because it may have an incredibly long shelf life when handled properly.
+Wheat can be purchased in bulk for a reasonable price.
+When handled properly, it may have an incredibly long shelf life.

 11. Powdered Eggs Last For 10-30 Years